 These photos are of the I Street entrance to Old Sacramento, showing various problems and hazards that exist for pedestrians and bicyclists at this location.
 The crosswalks here are not really safe.
 All sorts of signing has been installed to try to make them safe, but that is a poor substitute for correct design.
 The […]

-This is a follow-on to The I Street mess, and is another example of poor sharrow placement.
-Thank you, Elle, for reminding me to write about this.
 On I Street between 7th and 6th streets, there is a floating bike lane on the north side.
 A floating bike lane, also called a part-time bike lane, is one that is designed to be a parking lane for part of the day and a motor vehicle travel lane for part of the day.

 Thank you, Elle, for reminding me in your “transportation ‘planning’ downtown” that I wanted to write about I Street.
 Note: If you are looking at Google Maps, it does not show the current lane configuration on I Street since the repaving and re-striping project of last fall, nor the realignment of tracks and work on extending 5th and 6th streets over the tracks.